MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/plan-your-deployment/integrate-with-exchange/integrate-with-exchange.md

 |Server Side Conversation History  <br/> |Y  <br/> |Y  <br/> |N  <br/> |Y  <br/> |Y  <br/> |

 > [!NOTE]
-> There is a Cloud Voicemail service which is supported for Skype for Business Online, Skype for Business Server 2019, Skype for Business Server 2015, and Skype for Business Server 2013.
+> There is a Cloud Voicemail service which is supported for Skype for Business Online and Skype for Business Server 2019.
 >

 ## See also